A Dolphin Called Traveller

 When we realised the common dolphins which came into Port Phillip in 2005 were here to stay, we wondered if such a small group could survive.

-Today we have about 100 in the Port Phillip catalogue and evidence of the third generation since 2005 – a truly remarkable story!
+Today we have over 160 in the Port Phillip Common Dolphin Catalogue and evidence of the third generation since 2005 – a truly remarkable story!

 Our team always spoke about “transient” dolphins that we occasionally see, often in large groups, that we assume come in from Bass Strait for brief visits.